mitjamob/Ho-to-deploy-warp-token-HYPERLANE-and-create-your-own-bridge-/README.md

 10. Confirm the deployment plan = Y
 11. The script will check if there is enogh balance -in this case ETH on both chains in order to cover the gas fees for the deployment .
 12. Proceed with the deployment .
-13. The wend product of the deployment -if successfull , should look like this
+13. The end product of the deployment -if successfull , should look like this

     tokens:
       - chainName: arbitrum
         standard: EvmHypCollateral